japila-books/spark-sql-internals/docs/hive/HiveFileFormat.md

   dataSchema: StructType): OutputWriterFactory
 ----

-NOTE: `prepareWrite` is part of the ../spark-sql-FileFormat.md#prepareWrite[FileFormat] contract.

 `prepareWrite` sets the *mapred.output.format.class* property to be the `getOutputFileFormatClassName` of the Hive `TableDesc` of the <<fileSinkConf, FileSinkDesc>>.

 `prepareWrite` requests the `HiveTableUtil` helper object to `configureJobPropertiesForStorageHandler`.